Friday, July 28, 2006

 It expired over eighteen years ago.
 I reiterate: I am not a pack-rat.
 Nor am I in love with Mike.
 Come to think of it, the certificate may actually have been a gift for Howard Shmortz, a puppet I owned.
 Mike also made him a hat once.
 It would be ten more years before we got girlfriends.

-So, to Mad Dog, Malcolm, and Darby (not to mention Frump, Al White, Bobby Deuteronomy, Frank Witner, Lucas the Blacksmith, Emmett Abernathy, Johnny Poontaka, Buddy Lift, The Throats, Lantern Fishworker, et al): Happy birthday!
+So, to Mad Dog, Malcom, and Darby (not to mention Frump, Al White, Bobby Deuteronomy, Frank Witner, Lucas the Blacksmith, Emmett Abernathy, Johnny Poontaka, Buddy Lift, The Throats, Lantern Fishworker, et al): Happy birthday!

 6 Comments: